-- 7.1.4 Calculation of annual leave pay In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments) shall be calculated as follows; - (a) Leading hands Subject to clause 7.1.4(b) leading hand allowances and amounts of a like nature otherwise payable for ordinary time worked shall be included in the wages to be paid to employees during annual leave. - (b) All Employees Subject to the provisions of clause 7.1.4(c), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) The employee's ordinary wage rate as prescribed by the Award for the period of the annual leave (excluding week-end penalty rates); - (ii) Leading hand allowances or amounts of a like nature; - (iii) A further amount calculated at the rate of 171/2% of the amounts referred to in clauses 7.1.4(b)(i) and 7.1.4(b)(ii). - (c) The provisions of clause 7.1.4(b) shall not apply to the following: - (i) Any period or periods of annual leave exceeding: 4 weeks - (ii) Employers (and their employees) who are already paying (or receiving) an annual leave bonus, loading or other annual leave payment which is not less favourable to employees. - 7.1.5 Reasonable notice of the commencement of annual leave shall be given to the employee. - 7.1.6 Except as hereinbefore provided, it shall not be lawful for the employer to give or for the employee to receive payment in lieu of annual leave.
+In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments), shall be calculated as follows:

+- (a) Shift workers Subject to clause 7.1.5(c), the rate of wage to be paid to a shift worker shall be the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or public holiday shifts. - (b) Leading hands etc. Subject to clause 7.1.5(c), leading hand allowances otherwise payable for ordinary time worked shall be included in the wages to be paid to employees during annual leave. - (c) All employees Subject to the provisions of clause 7.1.5(d), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) the employee's ordinary wage rate as prescribed in clause 5.1 for the period of the annual leave (excluding shift premiums and weekend penalty rates); - (ii) leading hand allowance prescribed in clause 5.2; - (iii) a further amount calculated at the rate of 17 1/2% of the amounts referred to in clauses 7.1.5(c)(i) and 7.1.5(c)(ii). - (d) Clause 7.1.5(c) does not apply to: - (i) any period or periods of annual leave: - exceeding 5 weeks in the case of employees employed in a calling where 3 shifts per day are worked over a period of 7 days per week; or - exceeding 4 weeks in any other case; or - (ii) employers who are already paying an annual leave bonus, loading or other annual leave payment which is not less favourable to employees.